 A VPN helps you by making your insecure connection secure.
 Your IP address, used to identify you and your location, is obscured, and you’re assigned a new one by the VPN server.

 Not all VPNs have a zero-log policy, however.
 This means that if they were probed (or hacked!), the information you’re trying to protect would still come out, with your activity and original IP address saved in their own records.

 Torrents work peer-to-peer, so your personal information is on the line.
 There’re no servers in-between – the connection between you and the source is direct.

-Even worse, all the seeders and leechers of a torrent publicly.
-You can even look at the IPs in your own torrent client.
-IPVanish, however, will make sure your data is encrypted and it seems like the torrent is being downloaded by the VPN server IP address.
+Even worse, all the seeders and leechers of a torrent are public.
+You can even look at their IPs in your own torrent client.
+IPVanish, however, will make sure your data is encrypted and your IP address is hidden.

 How good is IPVanish for torrents?

 Not all VPNs allow torrenting and file-sharing to begin with.
 IPVanish allows P2P traffic on all servers.

 Multiple tests published online by researchers prove something you can even test for yourself: when you download a torrent using IPVanish, it will show their IP address instead of yours.

 There’s also an interesting feature that adds an extra layer of security: IPVanish can randomly change your IP address at chosen time intervals.
 This saves you from prying eyes that might still be able to recognize you by correlating your traffic statistics and data streams.

 Experience virtual limitlessness with IPVanish